What is Google Wallet?

-The Wallet Balance is the money in your Google Wallet.
-When someone sends you money from the Google Wallet app or Gmail, that money will be stored in your Wallet Balance.
-You can use your Wallet Balance to send money to friends, shop on Google Play and other Google properties, or transfer money to your bank account.
+Your Google Wallet balance is the money that you have stored directly in your Google Wallet.
+You can use your Wallet Balance to send money to friends, shop on Google Play and other Google properties, transfer money to your bank account, or make purchases using the Google Wallet Card everywhere Debit MasterCard® is accepted.
 You can also add money to your Wallet Balance at any time from a credit card, debit card, or linked bank account.

 Now, you can also add money to your Wallet Balance automatically using recurring bank transfers.
 The feature is secure and free.
 And rest assured, your money is safe.
 Your Wallet Balance is backed by 24/7 fraud monitoring and the Google Wallet Fraud Protection Guarantee, which covers 100% of any transactions made without your authorization.
 Check out our Terms of Service page for additional details.

 Will I continue to earn loyalty or rewards benefits from my credit and debit cards?

 You should continue to earn rewards points for purchases through your card issuer’s credit or debit card rewards program (such as gas, grocery, restaurant purchases, and overall spending), if applicable.
 Certain benefits and rewards may not be applied when using Google Wallet, such as merchant specific rewards (e.g. double points at a specific merchant with a specific card).
 Applicability of rewards and other benefits (such as purchase protection or insurance) will be decided by your card issuers and not Google Wallet.
 Learn more.